robbystk/bee/README.md

 3           | Datum is not a number
 4           | Wrong number of arguments

+Errors are checked in descending order, so if multiple errors exist, the largest exit status takes precedence.

 ## Feedback
 I would love to hear all the ways this could be better, so if you think my code is bad, email me at [robbystk@gmail.com](mailto:robbystk@gmail.com).